madnerdTRASH/rasputty/README.md

-# How does it work
+# What is it ?

-Connect on all your Raspberry Pi with one click (on windows)
+Rasputty is a batch script to connect on all your Raspberry Pi with one click on Windows even if you don't know what the hell is an IP Address.

+The scripts was test on Windows 7/8

+# Install

 Extract the archive in the directory you want